 - Restart the computer when the installer has finished

 Get the updates from AMD's site, by manually searching for the name of your hardware.
 Avoid using its automatic installer, and look for the link to the actual latest driver, usually found below the link to the automatic installer.
+Make sure to restart the computer after updating.

 Cleaning up old drivers